The Forever-Online Boyfriends of the Pandemic

 After Sean canceled, the chips fell quickly: lockdowns, self-quarantines and isolation became the norm.
 I had connected on an app with another potential date, a musician named Chris, in February.
 He was kind and curious in his text banter, and as we hunkered down in our apartments we shared music recommendations and fears about the future.
 Soon, we were both living back at home with our parents, separated by a two-hour time difference and 2,000 miles.
 But nearly every night—both insomniacs—we’d check in.
 “How was your day?” we’d ask each other, going on long tangents about the news and art and family.
 We never spoke on the phone, never FaceTimed.
 But I learned the things that made Chris tick, his relationship with his parents, his sadness when his childhood house was sold, then demolished.
 But when we finally met in person, eight months later, it didn’t feel like he could ever be a partner—he would always be the person on the other end of the text, at once too familiar and not familiar enough.
 Still, I couldn’t imagine a quarantine without this connection, a relationship untethered from the scheduling pressures of dating and the stress of definitions.

-The pandemic has made these kinds of fully-virtual relationships commonplace.
+Now, 9 months in, the pandemic has made these kinds of fully-virtual relationships commonplace.
 When I was a kid, I thought having a pen pal like this would be the height of romance.
 I was wrong, of course: at night, the blue light of my phone keeps me company, but the loneliness does not fade.
 I may be lonely, but in that, at least, I am not alone.
 A quick poll of friends on Instagram showed that about two-thirds were spending much more time talking to potential dates before meeting up, especially for those who had changed their living situations temporarily or been hit by the pandemic’s economic effects.
 Early in the pandemic, messages on Bumble were up about 25%.
 By the end of September, member activity on Tinder was up double digits from February, the company shared with TIME.
 Smaller sites like The Inner Circle saw message frequency double.
 Stuck at home and with little to do, people began to stack Zoom dates like they would work calls.

 New initiatives, like the aptly named Quarantine Together and Love Is Quarantine, popped up to cater to the circumstances directly.
 Existing apps like Hinge, Tinder and Bumble launched or bolstered their in-platform video chat capabilities, encouraging the jump to FaceTime if not face time.
 Smaller groups like the comedy duo UpDating or the speed-dating service Here/Now made virtual versions of their in-person experiences.
 But there’s a sense of uncertainty around the shape of these connections; a Harris poll from November showed that Gen Z women now consider their relationships “undefined” a full quarter of the time.